-Resource Optimization - Staff is constantly looking for ways to increase its buying power, save the District money and maximize its manpower.
+Resource Optimization - Staff is constantly looking for ways to increase its buying power, save the District money, and maximize its manpower.
 Staff implemented a rescheduling of sewer main cleaning cycles to minimize travel time and save man-hours; these man-hours were then used to clean other sewer lines elsewhere in the system.
 Staff developed ways to use chemicals for odor control at pump stations rather than installing expensive infrastructure.
-Additionally, staff implemented the practice of purchasing fleet vehicles on state bid lists, and using Co-Op purchasing agreements for purchasing equipment saving the District tens of thousands of dollars each year.
+Additionally, staff implemented the practice of purchasing fleet vehicles on state bid lists, and using Co-Op purchasing agreements for purchasing equipment, saving the District tens of thousands of dollars each year.
 Finally, the implementation of cured-in-place pipe not only increased production but resulted in an increase in net value of District resources.
 The net value of pipe patching after deducting labor and materials is \$296,000/year to the District.

-Financial Viability -The ratio of revenue to expenditures continues to increase year over year.
-The ratio of capital expenditures is at a sustainable level, and the debt service coverage ratio is sustainable.
-The District maintains adequate policies and internal controls.
-The sewer service charge rate is evaluated regularly for its ability to cover life-cycle cost of service and capital funding options.
-The District's reserves are accumulating to maintain stable rates.
+Financial Viability -The ratio of revenue to expenditures increased in the prior year, back to former levels.
+In the prior two years funds were used to pay off debt for SVCW.
+The positive ratio indicated funds are collected for capital.
+The ratio of capital expenditures and the debt service coverage ratio is sustainable.
+The District maintains appropriate policies and internal controls.
+Sewer service charges are evaluated regularly for the ability to cover life-cycle cost of service and capital funding options.
+The District's reserves are maintained to provide stable rates.

-Infrastructure Stability - The District has performed an inventory of critical assets as part of the Collection System Master Plan update in 2011.
-The District also performs condition assessments of the collection system via CCTV every 5 years.
+Infrastructure Stability - The District has performed an inventory of critical assets as part of the Collection System Master Plan update in 2013.
+The District also performs condition assessments of the collection system via CCTV every 6 years.
 The District had been spending over \$1M on renewal & replacement projects to meet minimum standards and targets, and increased its commitment to the infrastructure by increasing CIP spending to \$6-7 M per year.

-The District is performing very well regarding collection system failure rates.
-Planned maintenance as a percentage of total maintenance is high in collections, and the District regularly scheduled restaurant inspections to help prevent fats, oil and grease (FOG) problems in the collection system.
+The District is performing well regarding collection system failure rates.
+Planned maintenance as a percentage of total maintenance is high in the collections system, and the District regularly scheduled restaurant inspections to help prevent fats, oils, and grease (FOG) problems in the collection system.
 This resulted in no SSO's due to commercial FOG issues.
-During the past five years, collection staff has also exceeded its goal by 5% to 15% of main lines annually.

-Working with VW Housen and Associates, District staff has developed a linear asset management plan (LAMP) to assist the District in more scientifically prioritizing pipeline rehabilitation and replacement in order to most effectively manage risk.
-A LAMP consists of a numerical asset management prioritization tool using Microsoft Access.
-This tool refines project rehabilitation priorities by calculating Likelihood and Consequence of Failure, taking into account a wide range of criteria, for each asset (i.e. pipeline or manhole).
+Working with VW Housen and Associates, District staff has developed a Linear Asset Management Plan (LAMP) to assist the District to more scientifically prioritizing pipeline rehabilitation and replacement in order to manage risk.
+The LAMP consists of a numerical asset management prioritization tool using Microsoft Access.
+This tool refines project rehabilitation priorities by calculating Likelihood and Consequence of Failure, taking into account a wide range of criteria, for each asset (i.e. pipelines or manholes).
 These two components, when combined, determine the Risk of Failure for each asset.
 The tool assigns a Risk Score to every asset in the system, which is then reviewed in GIS to establish more rigorous and precise process for pipeline rehabilitation and replacement.

 Operational Resiliency - The District's total recordable accident rates have met or exceeded the industry standard for several years.
-For the previous four years, the District had been lost time accident free until November 2011.
+The previous four years, the District had been lost time accident free until November 2011.
 Insurance claims have been declining over time, and have not been considerably expensive.
 The District's Experience Modification Rate (a measure of worker accidents) had gone down steadily.
-The serious accident of 2011 has caused the Experience Modification Rate to increase in 2012 and the District had no lost time incidents in 2013 and 2014 and one in 2015, zero in 2016 and two in 2017.
-As of February 5, 2018 the District has gone 216 days without a Lost Time Accident and the current ex-mod rate in 2019 was 126 and down to 121 in 2020.
-The District maintains adequate Emergency Response Plans and practices them regularly.
-The District is aware of its operational resiliency under emergency conditions.
+A serious accident of 2011 has caused the Experience Modification Rate to increase in 2012.
+In 2020 the ex-mode rate was 1.22; and down to 0.76 in 2021.
+The District maintains adequate Emergency Response Plans and trains on them regularly.
+The District is well prepared in its operational resiliency under emergency conditions.